 Getting There – South Africa

 O.R.
 Tambo International Airport (JNB) in Johannesburg is the air transport hub of southern Africa.
 Onward, travel is mostly by car.
 Because of excellent roads and facilities in South Africa, some people choose the self-drive option.
 In most other cases, your local tour operator will arrange pick-up from the airport and further transportation as part of your tour package.

-Please check Skyscanner, or for multiple-destination flights check Expedia, to see which airlines can take you to South-Africa and what tickets would cost.
+Please check Skyscanner to see which airlines can take you to South-Africa and what tickets would cost.

 Domestic flights can be booked with the following carriers: